sigsum/key-mgmt/docs/key-management.md

 (Storing the two signing keys in different domains is not necessary when each networked node gets its own YubiHSM.
-Such a setup makes it easier to change this in the future though, i.e., if a signing oracle YubiHSM becomes shared.)
+Such a setup makes it easier to change this in the future though, i.e., if a signing-oracle YubiHSM becomes shared.)

 These four objects are generated on an initial YubiHSM, then exported and imported under wrap to the other backup.
-The secret passphrases associated with `authkey` and `wrapkey` are stored on USB thumb drives as described above.
+The secret passphrases associated with `authkey` and `wrapkey` are stored on 3x USB thumb drives as described above.

 All of this takes place on a dedicated provisioning machine without network, to avoid that the wrapped key material ever touches a networked node.
 In other words, always do the (wrapped) YubiHSM exporting and importing on this provisioning machine.
 Store it with the most accessible backup YubiHSM.

-Store the two backup YubiHSMs in tamper-evident bags on different secure locations.
-Use the same procedure to track locations and serial numbers as for USB sticks.
+Store backup YubiHSMs in tamper-evident bags on different secure locations.
+Use the same procedure to track locations and serial numbers as for USB thumb drives.
 We discourage `n < 2` to get a reasonable level of reliability.

+If it is detected that a backup YubiHSM is breached (e.g., it is lost or somehow broken), reprovision so that there is a new set of `n = 2` backup YubiHSMs.
+Use newly generated `authkey` and `keywrap` passphrases.
+Destroy old passphrases.

 **Routine:** check that the most accessible backup YubiHSM (e.g., office) works every three months.
 Check all other backup YubiHSM replicas on a yearly basis.

 ### Signing oracle YubiHSMs

-The signing oracle YubiHSMs get their key(s) imported under wrap while plugged into the provisioning machine.
+The signing-oracle YubiHSMs get their key(s) imported under wrap while plugged into the provisioning machine.
 After import, the wrap key and the default authentication key is deleted in favor of an authentication key that only permits signing: capability `sign-eddsa` and delegated capabilities `none`.
 The domain can be set to all or only to match the log server or witness key; it does not really matter as no new key can be imported without reprovisioning.

-Each signing oracle YubiHSM should have _its own_ `authkey` passphrase.
+Each signing-oracle YubiHSM should have _its own_ `authkey` passphrase.
-Assuming a primary log server, a secondary log server, and a witness, this results in another three secrets to be stored on all USB thumb drives.
+Assuming a primary log server, a secondary log server, and a witness, this results in another three secrets to be stored on the 3x USB thumb drives.

 Only transfer secret passphrases to networked nodes that are in active use.
 Do this manually, and store them in files that require root privileges to access.

+If it is detected that a signing-oracle YubiHSM is breached (e.g., it is lost or somehow broken), reprovision a new one from backup.
+Destroy the old passphrase.

 **Routine:** Automate checks that verify if a node's YubiHSM is plugged-in.
 Delete passphrases that are stored on disk if a node becomes inactive.